Bill Berkson and Angelo Micah Olin

 Angelo Micah Olin

 Angelo Micah Olin published several books under the name Jeni Olin, including Ich Habe Angst Um Meinen Hedgefonds and The Pill Book (both 2008).
-His first book to be published under the name Angelo Micah Olin, Precious Metal, is forthcoming from Tender Buttons Press in 2015.
+His first book to be published under the name Angelo Micah Olin, The Hunger Notebook, is forthcoming from Tender Buttons Press in 2015.

 Artist Statement 2